 And here’s some feedback from a Canadian client about my emberin paper- “What Works Around the World”:

 ” … a really terrific report.
-Focussed, snappy, a good bibliography, nicely summarized – and a very useful summary of the arguments in favour of increased gender diversity in corporate governance.”
+Focused, snappy, a good bibliography, nicely summarized – and a very useful summary of the arguments in favour of increased gender diversity in corporate governance.”